Bud Black: Early life

-Black is a graduate of Mark Morris High School in Longview, Washington.
-He initially attended Lower Columbia College and pitched for the school's baseball team.
-He was selected by the San Francisco Giants in the third round of the 1977 January amateur draft and again in the second round of the 1977 June amateur draft by the New York Mets, but he did not sign with either team.
-He later attended San Diego State University, pitching for the Aztecs in his junior and senior seasons.
+Black graduated from Mark Morris High School in Longview, Washington.
+He initially pitched collegiately for Lower Columbia College.
+The San Francisco Giants selected him in the third round of the January 1977 amateur draft and the New York Mets selected him in the second round of the June 1977 MLB draft, but he did not sign with either team.
+He then attended San Diego State University, pitching for the Aztecs in 1978 and 1979.
 He graduated in 1979 with a bachelor's degree in management.
+He was inducted into the Aztecs Hall of Fame in 1992.

 Professional career

 Seattle Mariners

-Following his graduation from San Diego State, Black was selected by the Seattle Mariners in the 17th round of 1979 Major League Baseball draft, the 417th overall pick.
-The Mariners initially assigned him to the San Jose Missions of the Class A-Advanced California League, where he pitched in 17 games, mostly in relief, and posted a 3.00 ERA.
-He spent the entire 1980 season with San Jose, posting a 5–3 win-loss record with a 3.45 ERA in 32 appearances.
+The Seattle Mariners selected Black in the 17th round of 1979 Major League Baseball draft, with the 417th overall pick.
+The Mariners assigned him to the San Jose Missions of the Class A-Advanced California League, where he pitched in 17 games, mostly in relief, and posted a 3.00 ERA.
+He spent the entire 1980 season with San Jose, posting a 5–3 won-lost record with a 3.45 ERA in 32 appearances.
 In 1981, Black spent time with the Triple-A Spokane Indians and Double-A Lynn Sailors, posting a 3–6 record and 3.13 ERA in 11 starts and 26 total appearances.

 Black made his major league debut with the Mariners on September 5, 1981, in a relief appearance where he faced only one batter (Rick Miller of the Boston Red Sox) and gave up a hit.
 He only made one more appearance that season, the following day where he pitched 1 inning, gave up 1 hit, and issued 3 walks.